henrylaxen/datastar-haskell/README.md

     mergeSignals    :: Text -> Bool -> Options -> Text
     removeSignals   :: [Text] -> Options -> Text
     executeScript   ::  [Text] -> [Text] -> Bool -> Options -> Text
-    send :: Text -> Client is **Not** defined
+    send :: Text -> SSEstream -> IO () -- !!Only for Snap web server!!

-additionally you, dear user, will need to implement a web server dependent function sends the text you created to the client.
-I have included a sample implementation for the Snap server, in the SnapSSE module, please have a look at it.
+Additionally you, dear user, will need to implement a web server dependent function named **send** that sends the text you created to the client.
+I have included a sample implementation for the Snap server, in the ServerSentEventGenerator.Server.Snap module, please have a look at it.
+If you implement a similar module for you server of choice, please create a pull request so I can include it.

 You will notice a Bool named debug, which is currently set to False.
 Setting it to True will enable debug messages printed to stdout so